Does Renters Insurance Cover Personal Injury?

 What Is Renters Insurance and Why Does It Matter?

 Renters’ insurance is a small, budget-friendly safety plan for folks who lease their homes.
 It helps pay to replace your things if they’re stolen or ruined by covered events like a kitchen fire.
-Just as important, it covers medical bills or legal costs if a guest gets hurt in your place and says you’re to blame.
+Just as important, it covers medical bills or legal costs if a guest gets hurt in your place and says you’re to blame, which ties closely to understanding special damages in injury claims.

 Core Parts of the Renters’ Insurance Policy